I Need to Take This Thing That I Love and Get Rid of It ImmediatelyShawn Mihalik

 But you want to want more.

-You thought you loved this thing but really you loved the arrows that were burning around you as you circled the wagons.
+You thought you loved this thing but really you loved the arrows that burned around you.
 And now your entire focus becomes how do I get rid of what took me so long to achieve?
 Because it no longer feels like the end all be all of your entire life.
 Now it feels like guilt and confusion and naturally you have to wonder if you’re completely broken as a human because aren’t we supposed to want something and then have it and then we’re happy?
 But what you’ve forgotten is you don’t actually have it.
 We never have anything.

 Here’s the painful truth you already know.
 Nothing lasts.
 Everything ends.
 The only eternal element in life is change.
 We call phrases like this cliché and roll our eyes when we hear them because we hate it.
 We hate that we’re going to die.
 In the morning we’re pushed out of the airplane and by sunset we’ll be a memory on the sidewalk.